josephDuque/FinalYearProjectQTNM_u1803982/README.md

   simulaton setup ran 100 lock-in amplifiers, each scanning for the signal frequency within their own bandwidths.

-5_Pictures -pictures used in the latex code for the final report.
+5_FinalReport -latex code for the final report and the pictures used in the final report.

 In addition to the main codes, each folder contains python/matlab code that was used to analyse what the issues with code written during the time of the project